Role Based Access Control

 SystemAdmin is a direct child role under the Account Admin.
 Users with this role will have permissions with regard to all platform resources, such as databases, tables, virtual warehouses, online worksheets, etc.

 PublicRole, as described above, is represented by a asterisk mark "*" in ByteHouse.
 It is the least privileged role in a ByteHouse account.

-Here is what you can see on "User Management - Roles" page once you first log in ByteHouse as an "AccountAdmin" role.
+Here is what you can see on User Management --> Roles page when you first log into ByteHouse as an "AccountAdmin".